 I thank you, Mr. President.

-Allow me to share a few specific points in this regard:
+Allow me to share some specific thoughts in this regard:

 First, to recover better, we must recover together.
 In this endeavour, ECOSOC should engage with Governments, the private sector, youth, CSOs, academia and foundations to break the cycle of ineffective past practices and build a new culture of cooperation and multi-stakeholder partnership for implementation of SDGs.

 Collaboration with World Bank Group, IMF and relevant economic and financial agencies is also now more critical than ever before to drive coherent actions on SDGs, climate and biodiversity, vaccines, financing, and other common challenges.